-As an attorney, I recognize that laws are a necessary backbone of environmental protection, but I strongly believe that community-based initiatives are the key to proactively facing all types of environmental challenges—-ranging from litter, to expanding landfills, to global warming.
-Since its establishment 30 years ago as a litter control agency, ACE has grown to help the Arlington community confront new challenges and promote sustainable living.
+As an attorney, I recognize that laws are a necessary backbone of environmental protection, but I strongly believe that community-based initiatives are the key to proactively facing all types of environmental challenges—ranging from litter, to expanding landfills, to global warming.
+Since its establishment more than 36 years ago as a litter control agency, ACE has grown to help the Arlington community confront new challenges and promote sustainable living.
 I’m honored to have the opportunity to share both my urban planning and environmental law expertise to help ACE continue on this mission and make Arlington a model in sustainable communities.

 Stephanie Dix Clifford

 As ACE continues to expand our outreach and services and raise our profile in the community, I am looking forward to having the opportunity to continue my role in the organization.
 I’ll use my background in environmental technology, community organizing, non-profit management, and communications to build our internal organizational strength and capacity to effectively serve the community.
 Working with the rest of our team, we will make ACE a go-to source for information on sustainable living and expand our outreach to those who are not typical environmentalists.
 We will reach out to more renters, homeowners, and businesses who could benefit from the services ACE specializes in.
 ACE will continue to grow and play a major role in larger community conversations and strategic plans on the future of Arlington as a model sustainable community